Navigating

 an adult male for years (Sloutsky, 1997).

-new life often revolves around the issue of self-regulation of
+to a new life often revolves around the issue of self-regulation

 orphanage is a peculiar combination of a rigid routine with ongoing